Prernarahangdale05/vector-admin-service/README.md

-# Spring Boot Project
+# Spring Boot Vector Admin service
-Spring Boot Vector Admin service
+An Admin Application for Role Management is a powerful system designed to help organizations manage user access, permissions, and responsibilities efficiently.
+This application ensures that users are assigned appropriate roles and have access to specific functionalities based on their roles, maintaining security and streamlining operations.
 ## Table of Contents
 1. [Prerequisites](#Prerequisites)
 2. [Setup](#Setup)